 - or something similar.

-Note, however, that the absence of a liability waiver does not automatically make a company liable for your injuries.
+Note that the absence of a liability waiver does not automatically make a company liable for your injuries.
 Under California’s law on assumption of the risk, participating in a potentially risky activity (such as attending a baseball game) may automatically shift the burden of injury to you.

-2. What kinds of injuries can be covered?
+2. What injuries are covered?

 A typical California liability waiver shields a business from all injuries, whether or not arising out of the activity.
+For instance, the document may include a:

 - release of liability for improper maintenance of the premises,